weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ###  Installing kubelet and kubeadm on Your Hosts

-To begin SSH into the machine and become `root` if you are not already (for example, run `sudo su -`) and then install the required binaries onto all three instances:
+To begin SSH into the machine and become `root` (for example, run `sudo su -`).
+Then install the required binaries onto all three instances:

 ~~~
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -